-Placing foothold traps in the water with less than two inches of water covering the entire trap pan without the prescribed protective coverings in place from March 16, 2013 through April 30, 2013 (Section 5) -- One to four sets placed with less than two inches of water over the entire trap pan and without prescribed protective covering in place, penalty - noncriminal - \$100 per set.
+Placing foothold traps in the water with less than two inches of water covering the entire trap pan without the prescribed protective coverings in place from March 16, 2015 through April 30, 2015 (Section 5) -- One to four sets placed with less than two inches of water over the entire trap pan and without prescribed protective covering in place, penalty - noncriminal - \$100 per set.
 More than four sets or a second violation within one year shall be a Class B misdemeanor.

-Placing body gripping traps in the water with more than two inches of the trap above the water surface without the prescribed protective coverings in place from March 16, 2013 through April 30, 2013 (Section 5) -- One to four body gripping traps placed with more than two inches of the trap above the water surface and without prescribed protective covering in place, penalty - noncriminal - \$100 per trap.
-More than four body gripping traps or a second violation within one year shall be a Class B misdemeanor.
+Placing body gripping traps with less than eight inches inside jaw spread in the water with more than two inches of the trap above the water surface without the prescribed protective coverings in place from March 16, 2015 through April 30, 2015 (Section 5) -- One to four body gripping traps with less than eight inches inside jaw spread placed with more than two inches of the trap above the water surface and without prescribed protective covering in place, penalty - noncriminal - \$100 per trap.
+More than four body gripping traps with less than eight inches inside jaw spread or a second violation within one year shall be a Class B misdemeanor.

-Placing any trap or cable device on the outside of any muskrat house or structure of any size from March 16, 2013 through April 30, 2013 (Section 20) -- One to four traps or cable devices, or any combination thereof, penalty - noncriminal - \$100 per trap or cable device.
+Placing any trap or cable device on the outside of any muskrat house or structure of any size from March 16, 2015 through April 30, 2015 (Section 20) -- One to four traps or cable devices, or any combination thereof, penalty - noncriminal - \$100 per trap or cable device.
 More than four traps or cable devices, or any combination thereof, or a second violation within one year shall be a Class B misdemeanor.

-Placing foothold traps in water with less than four inches of water covering the entire trap pan from September 1, 2012 through October 21, 2012 (Section 5) -- One to four foothold traps, penalty - noncriminal - \$100 per trap.
+Placing foothold traps in water with less than four inches of water covering the entire trap pan from September 1, 2014 through October 19, 2014 (Section 5) -- One to four foothold traps, penalty - noncriminal - \$100 per trap.
 More than four foothold traps or a second violation within one year shall be a Class B misdemeanor.

-GIVEN UNDER MY HAND and the Great Seal of the State of North Dakota this day of August 2012.
+GIV /EN UNDI ER MY HA AND and the Grea at Seal of the State of North Dakota this

+29th day of July , 2014.

 /s/ Jack Dalrymple

-Jack Dalrymple
+Jack Dalrymple Governor

-Governor

-Attest:
+Attest: oo, omor

-/s/ Alvin A. Jaeger
+/s/ Alvir n A. Jaeger

 Secretary of State

 Deputy

 Figure 1.
-2012-2013 Mountain Lion Management Zones.
+2014-2015 Mountain Lion Management Zones.

 Figure 2.
-2012-2013 Fisher Open/Closed Areas.
+2014-2015 Fisher Open/Closed Areas.